DV

 What is the difference between MSTY and YMAX?

-MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
+MSTY (YieldMax MSTR Option Income Strategy ETF) is actively managed around Strategy (MSTR) exposure with a crypto approach, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
 They are issued by YieldMax and YieldMax respectively.

 Can I hold both MSTY and YMAX?